min2ha/ukwa-site/content/target/55072/index.en.md

   "subject": "IT Collection"
 }

-# Library Carpentry: SQL for Librarians on Github

 This Library Carpentry lesson introduces librarians to relational database management system using SQLite.
 At the conclusion of the lesson you will: understand what SQLite does; use SQLite to summarise and link databases.